 - Electronics: Three-position microphone selector lever and two potentiometers (master volume, master tone).

 This Ibanez model was launched in the 90s.
-It is the most basic and best-selling to date, due to its performance and low price.
-For this reason, it is in our TOP 3 of the best electric guitars of the moment.
+It's the most basic and best-selling to date, due to its performance and affordable price.
+For this reason, it's in our TOP 3 of the best budget electric guitars at the moment.

-The Ibanez IJRG200electric guitar is a guitar with a body designed in basswood.
-This type of wood offers good resistance to intensive treatment and does not break easily.
-Its neck is made of maple and has an internal steel rod to calibrate the height of the strings.
+The Ibanez IJRG200electric guitar has a body designed in basswood.
+This type of wood offers good resistance to intensive treatment and doesn't break easily.
+The neck is made of maple, and has an internal steel rod to calibrate the height of the strings.
 On the other hand, the fingerboard is made of rosewood: a wood that provides good grip and balanced vibrations.

 The design of the Ibanez electric guitar is ST-Style is Classic Rock Neo Classic, Symphony X Michael Romeo type.
-It fits very well to the touch on the neck and when you play standing up, you can see that the body fits easily.
-The standard Medium Jumbo size has been used for the frets, which is the most suitable for beginners.
+It fits very well to the touch on the neck, and when you play standing up, you can see that the body fits effortlessly.
+The standard Medium Jumbo size has been used for the frets, which is most suitable for beginners.

-It is modern, in the purest Heavy style that beginner guitarists like so much.
-Its weight is approximately 3 Kg (somewhat heavy) but the stability in this guitar is appreciated.
-The touch when plucking the strings is comfortable.
-It’s rare that you feel them hard and the neck design fits very well in the palm of the hand, which we quite like.
+It's modern, in the purest Heavy style that beginner guitarists like so much.
+It weighs approximately 3 Kg (somewhat heavy) but the stability in this guitar is appreciated.
+The touch when plucking the strings is comfortable, and the neck design fits very well in the palm of the hand.

-The microphone selector has only three positions (quite typical in Heavy) and in the first position it provides a quite clear sound for phrasing.
-The second position, on the other hand, is not very stable and will not be the one you will use the most.
+The microphone selector only has three positions (quite typical in Heavy), and in the first position, it provides quite a clear sound for phrasing.
+The second position, on the other hand, is not very stable and will not be one you will use often.

-In addition, its third position is what we like the most because the stability is very good.
+On the flip side, the third position is our favorite because the stability is very good.
 Without a doubt, we think this is what you will most want to play on this guitar.

 Another highlight of the Ibanez ST-Style electric guitar is its potentiometers.
-In addition, it has a Pot (A 500K) for volume and a Pot (A 500K) for brightness-mid-low (it’s more brightness than low), the typical configuration for Heavy.
+It has a Pot (A 500K) for volume and a Pot (A 500K) for brightness-mid-low (it's more brightness than low), the typical configuration for Heavy.

 So if you love rock, this Ibanez electric guitar is what you need.
 Another internal thing we like lies in the electronics of this guitar: the Pot for equalizing the tones has a basic 23.n capacitor that gives a characteristic brightness to position one of the microphone selector.

 There is no doubt that this guitar is special for those who love Rock.
-Everything about it cries out for a Yngwie Johann Malmsteen piece and for this reason we believe it is the best beginner electric guitar from the brand.
+Everything about it cries out for a Yngwie Johann Malmsteen piece, and for this reason, we believe it's the best beginner electric guitar from the brand.
 Interested?
-Encuentra los mejores precios en Thomann.
+Find the best deals on Thomann.

 Yamaha Pacifica 012

 Yamaha quality seal.
-It is heavy, with stable sound and soft touch.
+It's heavy, with stable sound and soft touch.